isc-projects/kea/doc/sphinx/arm/classify.rst

    assigned to members of this class.
 In the case of a template class, these options are assigned to the generated spawned class.
  - The ``option-def`` list is not mandatory and is used to define custom options.
+ - The ``only-if-required`` has been replaced with ``only-in-additional-list`` and is now deprecated.
+It will still be accepted as input for a time to allow users to migrate but will eventually be unsupported.
- - The ``only-if-required`` flag is not mandatory; when its value is set to ``false`` (the default), membership is determined during classification and is available for subnet selection, for instance.
-When the value is set to ``true``, membership is evaluated only when required and is usable only for option configuration.
+ - The ``only-in-additional-list`` flag is not mandatory; when its value is set to ``false`` (the default), membership is determined during classification and is available for subnet selection, for instance.
+When the value is set to ``true``, membership is evaluated only if the class appears in an ``evaluate- additional-classes`` list and is usable only for option configuration.
  - The ``user-context`` is not mandatory and represents a map with user-defined data and possibly configuration options for hook libraries.
  - The ``next-server`` parameter is not mandatory and configures the ``siaddr`` field in